openstates/documentation/docs/contributing/scrapers.md

 ## Repository overview

 At this point you'll have a local `openstates-scrapers` directory.
-Within it, you'll find a directory called `scrapers` lets take a look at it:
+Within it, you'll find a directory called `scrapers`, lets take a look at it:

     $ ls scrapers